 For those who know they like choral singing, we run regular Come and Sing events based on our current repertoire.
 They’re very popular, combining a relaxed, friendly informal atmosphere with brilliant musical content and our Musical Director’s highly skilled direction.

 For those who think they might like choral singing, we run Learn to Sing courses with inspiring tutors who help participants to find their voice, develop basic singing technique, build confidence, learn a core repertoire of songs in a variety of musical styles … all while having fun and experiencing the joy of singing.
-Our last one, in 2015, was run jointly with the WEA.
-We hope to run another in Autumn 2017 – watch this space!
+Watch this space for details of future courses.

 One City, Many Voices